 The harness needs to be fitted correctly in order to not rub or be uncomfortable for the dog.
 The fitting needs to be correct in order for you to feel the dog while trailing via the long line.

-The harness is a cue to start getting ready to trail, Mantrailing Global incorporates it into the ritual used to tell the dog they will be going mantrailing.
+The harness is a cue to start getting ready to trail, this is incorporated into the ritual used to tell the dog they will be going mantrailing.

 Many dogs get excited by the sight of the harness prior to trailing where as others start to sniff to work out a direction of travel of the trail, as the harness is usually paired with the scent article.